-You’re likely still feeling better and more energetic than you did in your first trimester, and your little one is the size of a pear!
+Most moms report enjoying this time in their pregnancy because you’re likely still feeling better and more energetic than you did in your first trimester.
+And your little one is now around 70.8g, 10cm and is roughly the size of a pear!

 Your baby at 15 weeks

-Your little one is around 70.8g and 10cm, and they are busy moving their arms and legs, though you likely won’t feel movement yet as they’re still so small.
+Your baby is busy moving their arms and legs, though you likely won’t feel movement yet as they’re still so small.
 Their legs are growing longer than their arms, and their taste buds are starting to develop.

 Your baby is also practising their sucking, breathing and swallowing motions, and you’ll likely be able to tell now whether you’re having a boy or a girl.

 Your body at 15 weeks

 You may not have an obvious bump yet, especially if this is your first pregnancy, but soon your uterus will outgrow your pelvis and start to push upwards.
 You may be experiencing a few new symptoms this week such as gas, swollen gums, nosebleeds and shortness of breath.